benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Agg-LRM4.png)

 - LRM4 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'
-- LRM4 may appear before a quantifier followed by an R-combiner
+- LRM4 may appear before a quantifier followed by an R-combiner (if so, '→' is the entity directly right of the R-combiner)
 - Directly right of the relationship / path / R-combiner : a blue/logical/red entity (neither yellow/aggregated entity)
-- {pt} is an ordinal property of the entity directly right of the aggregator
-- {at}/{st} is a calculated ordinal property of the entity directly right of the aggregator
 - Except for '&' quantifer - LRM4 aggregator cannot start a quantifier's branch
-- {pt}/{at}/{st}/< ett > is defined on top of the aggregator (in a previous filtering step) or right of the '→' entity
+- {pt}/{at}/{st} is defined on top of the aggregator (in a previous filtering step) or right of the '→' entity

-todo: LRM4 before a quantifier zzz

 _**Q118:** Any person and his 3 eldest offsprings_